UK Visas FAQS - Nacel English School London

 You need to consider the cost of your visa application, which depends on the type of visa you apply for.

 It depends on the visa you apply for.
-Consult the links listed above per visa to receive complete information per visa.

-• There is usually financial evidence to provide: you will need to prove that you have enough financial resources to support yourself while in the UK.
+• There is usually financial evidence you need to provide: you will need to prove that you have enough financial resources to support yourself while in the UK.
 You may also have to prove that you already paid your course fees in full.

 • You may also need to prove your student accommodation while in England.